Oscar Wilde: Imprisonment

 Wilde was not, at first, even allowed paper and pen, but Haldane eventually succeeded in allowing access to books and writing materials.
 Wilde requested, among others, the Bible in French; Italian and German grammars; some Ancient Greek texts; Dante's Divine Comedy; Joris-Karl Huysmans's new French novel about Christian redemption, En route; and essays by St Augustine, Cardinal Newman and Walter Pater.

 Between January and March 1897 Wilde wrote a 50,000-word letter to Douglas.
-He was not allowed to send it, but was permitted to take it with him when released from prison.
+He was not allowed to send it but was permitted to take it with him when released from prison.
 In reflective mode, Wilde coldly examines his career to date, how he had been a colourful agent provocateur in Victorian society, his art, like his paradoxes, seeking to subvert as well as sparkle.
-His own estimation of himself was: one who "stood in symbolic relations to the art and culture of my age".
+His estimation of himself was: one who "stood in symbolic relations to the art and culture of my age".
 It was from these heights that his life with Douglas began, and Wilde examines that particularly closely, repudiating him for what Wilde finally sees as his arrogance and vanity: he had not forgotten Douglas' remark, when he was ill, "When you are not on your pedestal you are not interesting."
-Wilde blamed himself, though, for the ethical degradation of character that he allowed Douglas to bring about in him and took responsibility for his own fall, "I am here for having tried to put your father in prison."
+Wilde blamed himself, though, for the ethical degradation of character that he allowed Douglas to bring about in him, and took responsibility for his own fall: "I am here for having tried to put your father in prison."
 The first half concludes with Wilde forgiving Douglas, for his own sake as much as Douglas's.
 The second half of the letter traces Wilde's spiritual journey of redemption and fulfilment through his prison reading.
 He realised that his ordeal had filled his soul with the fruit of experience, however bitter it tasted at the time.